project-sunbird/project-sunbird.github.io/pages/features-documentation/content_review.md

        <br>&emsp;a.
 Last updated date
        <br>&emsp;b.
 Last created date
        <br>&emsp;c.
 Alphabetically
      <br>5.
 Select the content you want to review.
-Refer <a=href:"/pages/features-documentation/content_review.md/##Review Content and Resources">Review Content and Resources</a>
+Refer <a href:"/pages/features-documentation/content_review.md/##Review Content and Resources">Review Content and Resources</a>
       <br>6.
 Click on the page navigation to access the required list on a particular page
   </td>
     <td><img src="pages/features-documentation/images/contentreviewer/content_reviewer1.png"></td>